bastiro03/batchbox/README.md

-These are all the batch scripts i made.
+These are some of the batch scripts i have written.

-# MicrosoftOfficeActivator
-An activation program for MS Office 2010 and 2013.
-This project ironically has the most work put into it, having four versions, but it currently doesn't work properly.

 # OldVolumeWin10
 Reactivates the Windows 8 volume slider in Windows 10.

 # macOSVMPatcher
-Patches an Oracle VM VirtualBox Machine for use with macOS.
+The only useful program here.
+Patches a Virtual Machine for use with macOS.

 # scrolltest
-The well-known BASIC-script, rewritten in CMD.

-# Code sources
-RiiConnect24Patcher
-MSGuides.com
-stackoverflow.com
+The well-known BASIC program that endlessly repeats the same text string.

+# YourAge & IhrAlter
+Another test program that asks for your age and then outputs it, available in english and german.